cl-roberts/pws-herring-basa/docs/formulation.md

 ### Effective sample sizes

-Due to herring schooling behavior and gear selectivity, effective sample sizes were estimated to weight the likelihood expressions for purse-seine age composition ($L_1$) and the ADFG spawner survey age-composition ($L_2$) datasets.
-A iterative reweighting procedure is conducted for estimating effective sample sizes wherein BASA is initially using raw sample sizes for the age-composition datasets, and the effective sample size is estimated using
+Due to herring schooling behavior and gear selectivity, effective sample sizes were estimated to weigh the likelihood expressions for purse-seine age composition ($L_1$) and the ADFG spawner survey age-composition ($L_2$) datasets.
+An iterative reweighting procedure is conducted for estimating effective sample sizes wherein BASA is initially using raw sample sizes for the age-composition datasets, and the effective sample size is estimated using